sno2/apscript/README.md

 # Comments do not do anything at runtime.
 ```

+> **Tip**: Although comments may seem useless, they are extremely important in
+> real-world codebases because it can be nearly impossible to understand what a
+> 100+ line function is doing without any explanation.
+Even just adding a
+> comment above a function will go a long ways towards maintaining a healthy
+> codebase.

 ### Variables

 Variables allow you to store data into named locations and can be created using